Sales of Kits and Patterns

 I replied, “yes, but not a kingdom, it’s a Queendom and I am Queen.”

-And that’s why I usually have an abundance of crowns and things Royal on Queendom Website.
+And that’s why I usually have an abundant number of crowns and Things Royal on Queendom Website.

-During special sales, Early Morning Sales happen on Saturday and/or Sunday mornings at 8:00 sharp California Time.
+During E-Week, Early Morning Surprise Windows happen on Saturday morning at 8:00 sharp California Time.